awstoner/hathor/README.md

 ### Model Performance

-The included pre-trained model was trained on a diverse dataset of audio samples and achieves:
+The included pre-trained model was trained on a diverse dataset of audio samples and provides:
-- **High accuracy** across all audio categories
+- **Accurate classification** across all audio categories
-- **Robust classification** for kicks, 808s, snares, hi-hats, and more
+- **Confidence scores** for each prediction
-- **Fast inference** for real-time classification
+- **Fast processing** for real-time classification

-The training script outputs:
-- **Classification Report**: Precision, recall, F1-score per class
-- **Confusion Matrix**: Visual representation of predictions
-- **Feature Importance**: Which features matter most
-- **Accuracy Score**: Overall model performance

 See `audio_classifier_results.png` for detailed performance metrics.

-### Files Generated

-After training, you'll get:
-- `audio_classifier.joblib`: Trained model
-- `audio_classifier_metadata.joblib`: Model metadata
-- `audio_classifier_results.png`: Performance visualizations

-**Note:** The repository already includes these files from our pre-trained model, so you can start using ML classification immediately without training.

 ## GUI Features